kevinmadson026/firetv-remapper/README.md

 ### The script fails with a syntax or interpreter error

-This usually indicates that `firetv-remapper.sh` contains Windows CRLF line endings.
-Make sure the repository's `.gitattributes` configuration preserves LF line endings for shell scripts.

-You can also normalize the file on the Fire TV by running:
+This usually indicates that `firetv-remapper.sh` contains Windows CRLF line endings. normalize the file on the Fire TV by running:

 ```bash
 adb -s YOUR_FIRE_TV_IP:5555 shell "sed -i 's/\r//g' /sdcard/firetv-remapper.sh"